 Indonesia Australia Partnership in Environmental Governance brief

-The AU$10 million Environmental Governance program aims to reduce Green House Gas (GHG) emissions in Indonesia by addressing the drivers of forest and land fires through better land management practices.
-It is part of Australia’s AU$16 million Land Care package aimed at helping countries in the Southeast Asia region meet their emission targets.
+The AU$10 million Environmental Governance program focused on reducing Green House Gas (GHG) emissions in Indonesia by addressing the drivers of forest and land fires through better land management practices.
+It was part of Australia’s AU$16 million Land Care package aimed at helping countries in the Southeast Asia region meet their emission targets.

 The 2015 forest and land fires in Indonesia caused an economic loss of US$16 billion and contributed to over 1 billion tons of CO2 to global GHG emissions.
 The forest and land fires are an annual crisis and significant contributor to GHG emissions.
 To support the Government of Indonesia’s (GoI) efforts to prevent the recurrence of fires and to reduce emissions, the Government of Australia (GoA) launched the Environmental Governance program.

-Through technical experts from GoA and multilateral agencies, the Environmental Governance program partners with GoI to help improve sustainable land management practices, and strengthen governance and law enforcement.
-The program consists of four activities implemented over a four-year period (2017-2020):
+Through technical experts from GoA and multilateral agencies, the Environmental Governance program partnered with GoI to help improve sustainable land management practices, and strengthen governance and law enforcement.
+The program consisted of four activities:

 Indonesia Sustainable Landscape Management